TryGhost/docs/content/concepts/features.md

 #### Canonical tags

-Ghost automtically generates the correct `rel="canonical"` tag for each post and page so that search engines always prioritise one true link.
+Ghost automatically generates the correct `rel="canonical"` tag for each post and page so that search engines always prioritise one true link.

 ---